 Let’s do a quick re-cap:

-- Did a quick, 5 minute analysis of it
+- I did a quick, five-minute analysis of it.

-- Negotiated on the property and finally agreed on terms
+- I negotiated on the property and finally agreed on terms.

 At this point, I was ready to proceed.
-My real estate agent sent over the "Purchase and Sale" agreement (the signed agreement between both parties) to the Title Company and the Title Company went to work.
-It took about a week or so to finish the process, where they did a title search and prepared all the documents, including the "Promissory Note" and "Deed of Trust" between myself and the private lender.
+My real estate agent sent over the purchase and sale agreement (the signed agreement between both parties) to the title company, and the title company went to work.
+It took about a week or so to finish the process, where they did a title search and prepared all the documents, including the promissory note and deed of trust between me and the private lender.
 I arranged for insurance (which was a little less than I thought!) and made an appointment to sign the documents.

-So, last week I closed on the property.
-As an added bonus, the property management company who was looking after the place before closing actually found a tenant for the 4th unit before closing, so I inherited the property completely full (except for the 5th unit.)
+Then I closed on the property.
+As an added bonus, the property management company who was looking after the place before closing actually found a tenant for the fourth unit before closing, so I inherited the property completely full (except for the fifth unit).